The Dana Carvey Show: Development

 During the show's development, Smigel and Carvey focused on being different from SNL.
 The sketches would often be "reductionist bits" in an attempt to feel more "presentational" like Monty Python.
 This would sometimes frustrate writers whose ideas, while creative, were sometimes rejected because they did not fit the show's approach.
 Smigel has expressed satisfaction, however, in the outcome of working under such restrictions and believes the show would have found a greater balance had it been given more time on the air.
 This experimental approach also allowed the show to include short films and cartoons, starting with The Ambiguously Gay Duo.
 Smigel later considered the cartoons his favorite aspect of the program and noted, "My whole career came out of the impulse to do cartoons on The Dana Carvey Show."
 In the summer following the show's cancellation, Smigel continued to develop more cartoon ideas which would be used on SNLs TV Funhouse.

 Smigel noted that the show had many options in terms of networks.
 Carvey says that his "first instinct" was to produce the show for HBO, while CBS would have guaranteed several more episodes than the series eventually received.
 However, the duo was "overly tempted" by the reigning profile of ABC and its prime time offer.
 The network originally planned on airing ten episodes and did not interfere with the show's creativity, simply wanting a good lead-in to NYPD Blue.

 The Dana Carvey Show also attempted to put The Onion on television with Stephen Colbert reporting as an anchor in deadpan style.
 This material long predated his time on The Daily Show and The Colbert Report.
 However, the sketches went unaired and have since been subject to rights issues.

 Format

 The show's humor varied between crude and sophisticated.
 It debuted on Tuesday, March 12, 1996 at 9:30 ET.
 On its premiere, following the family-friendly Home Improvement, the notorious first sketch featured Carvey as President Bill Clinton, demonstrating his compassion by having a human baby (which was a doll), several puppies (real ones) and a kitten (also real) suckle milk from his multiple prosthetic nipples.
 Years later, Carvey claimed that "having that right out of the box sent the wrong message about the show.
 The show got really panned because of that, and we were in trouble from that point forwards."
+One infamous ABC promo had the program teased, with that week's full title The Diet Mug Root Beer Dana Carvey Show, after a very special episode of Home Improvement in which Randy Taylor (Jonathan Taylor Thomas) has a health scare.